Asymptotic Analysis for Optimal Dividends in a Dual Risk Model: Main Results

 Then, we expect that

 We shall show this result rigorously later.
 Before we proceed, let us give some heuristic arguments and gain some intuition behind this result.
-Notice that when $\delta=0$, the present value of the future dividends does not decay as the payment time evolves.
+Notice that when the discount rate $\delta=0$, the present value of the future dividends does not decay as the payment time evolves.
 Moreover, $\lambda\mathbb{E}[Y_{1}]>\rho$, so there is an upward drift and if the company holds the wealth rather than pay the dividends, there will be less chance that the company is going to get ruined.
 On the other hand, we have already seen that the value of the dividends do not decay over time because $\delta=0$, therefore, the optimal strategy is not to pay any dividends until the time of the maturity $T$ if by that time the company is not ruined.
-As $T\rightarrow\infty$, the probability that the company is not ruined is the ultimate survival probability, that is, $1-e^{-\alpha x}$.
-On the other hand, ignoring ruing probability, by Dynkin's formula, we can compute that the expected wealth of the company at time $T$ is given by
+As the time horizon $T\rightarrow\infty$, the probability that the company is not ruined is the ultimate survival probability, that is, $1-e^{-\alpha x}$.
+On the other hand, ignoring ruin probability, the wealth of the company right before time $T$ is given by \eqref{dual:risk:model}. { By taking expectation, we obtain